gi-no/blog_mean_stack/article3.en.md

 };
 ```

-#### Editing client-side question showing controller
+#### Editing client-side question-showing controller

-Add functions to star, unstar, or check staring status for a question, a answer, or a comment for a question or a answer.
+Add functions to star, unstar, or check staring status for a question, an answer, or a comment on a question or an answer.
-We use sub-pathname parameter to use the common function for questions, answers, or comments.
+We use a sub-pathname parameter to use the common function for questions, answers, or comments.

 client/app/questionsShow/questionsShow.controller.js